platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 SPDX-FileCopyrightText: 2024 Helmholtz-Zentrum hereon GmbH
 SPDX-License-Identifier: CC-BY-4.0
 abstract: "In socio-environmental sciences, models are frequently used as tools to represent, understand, project and predict the behaviour of these complex systems.
 Along the modeling chain, Good Modeling Practices have been evolving that ensure -- amongst others -- that models are transparent and replicable.
 Whenever such models are represented in software, good modeling meet good software practises, such as a tractable software development workflow, good code, collaborative development and governance, attribution of copyrights and acknowledgement of intellectual property, continuous integration and deployment, publication of a software paper and archiving.
 Too often in existing socio-environemntal model software, these practices have been regarded as an add-on to be considered at a later stage only; in fact, many modelers have shied away from publishing their model as open source out of fear that having to add good software practise is too demanding.
 We here argue for making a habit of following a list of simple and not so simple practices early on in the implementation of the model.
 We contextualize cherry-picked and hands-on practices for supporting good modeling practises, and we demonstrate their application in the example context of the Viable North Sea fisheries socio-ecological systems model."
+acknowledgements:
-acknowledgements: "This research is funded by the program Changing Coasts of the Helmholtz Society of German Research Centres and an outcome of the Multiple Stressors on North Sea Life (MuSSeL) project funded by BMBF."
+ - "This research is funded by the program Changing Coasts of the Helmholtz Society of German Research Centres and an outcome of the Multiple Stressors on North Sea Life (MuSSeL) project funded by BMBF, and the DataHub Project of the Helmholtz Association [@Castell2023, https://doi.org/10.5194/egusphere-egu23-14605]."
+ - "Open Modeling Foundation"
 conflictsofinterests: "The authors declare that no conflict of interest has arisen from this work."
 authorcontributions: "C. Lemmen: Conceptualization, Methodology, Writing – original draft, Writing – review & editing.
 P. Sommer: Writing - original draft, Writing - review & editing."
 abbreviations: